 Nail files are tools used to reduce the length of the nail and to shape the nail further.
 They are mostly long and flat, and you can get either single or double files.

 The most significant choices that you will make when it comes to choosing the right equipment for your salon is the types of nail files and buffers that you will use.
 If you are new to the business, then you may not even be aware that there are different types available to choose from.
 Well, sadly, the differences between files are slightly more complicated than you would imagine them to be If you get it wrong you could end up seriously damaging your client’s nails.
-I recommend you read my review titled: Best 9 Electric Nail File Machines in 2017 – Good Brands for Nail art
+I recommend you read my review titled: Best 9 Electric Nail File Machines in the Market Today – Good Brands for Nail art

 History of Nail Files

 Some of the histories of nail files are as follows;